Silent Holocaust (Judaism)

 The word silent is meant to evoke a state of shock due to the fact that millions of Jews are freely choosing to leave Judaism.
-For some, the loss of millions of Jewish coreligionists is deemed serious enough to be called a holocaust (meaning a "wholesale sacrifice or destruction".
+For some, the loss of millions of Jewish coreligionists is deemed serious enough to be called a holocaust (meaning a "wholesale sacrifice or destruction").

-Assimilation

-Concerned Jewish people sometimes refer to the assimilation of Jews as a type of Holocaust.
-This is because since World War II, the assimilation of Jews has been the leading cause of the shrinkage of almost all of the Jewish populations which currently reside in Western countries.
-This shrinkage has been called the Silent Holocaust (in contrast to the genocide which was committed against the Jews during World War II) by communal leaders such as Rabbi Ephraim Buchwald of the National Jewish Outreach Program.
+Some Jewish communal leaders, such as Rabbi Ephraim Buchwald of the National Jewish Outreach Program in New York, refer to the assimilation of Jews into non-Jewish societies as a type of Holocaust.
+Since World War II, assimilation has been the leading cause of Jewish population decline in Western countries.
 Buchwald said in 1992 that the Jewish community would not be recognizable in 25 to 30 years.
 According to the 2000—2001 National Jewish Population Survey, from 1996, 47% of American Jews married a non-Jew.
 The NJPS survey claims that higher levels of education are associated with lower levels of intermarriage.

-Use not related to Judaism

-To anti-abortion activists, the "silent holocaust" refers to the estimated 60,000,000 fetuses that have been aborted in the United States since abortion was legalized in 1973.
-One activist group, known as the "Survivors of the Abortion Holocaust," feels that everyone has been directly affected by this holocaust because all people have been denied the company of aborted individuals.
-The members of this group believes that it is their job to "defend the right to life of future generations and end America's genocide."